tonyg/erlang-ircd/README.md

 create and delete rooms, route messages etc.

-The code is embryonic at the moment: a stub callback module is implemented that doesn't actually create any shared rooms.
-A simple ETS- or Mnesia-based chat service would be straightforward to implement.
+The code is embryonic at the moment: a stub callback module is implemented that uses a toy process-per-room implementation of shared rooms.
 It would also be interesting to have a callback module for routing messages into and out of RabbitMQ.

 ## Running the code